brunopascoal/portifolio/README.md

 ### About Me

 I am a professional with 3 years of experience in Python.
-I have developed several solutions using Streamlit, Django, databases (MySQL and PostgreSQL), and automation scripts.
+I have developed several solutions using Streamlit, Django, databases, and automation scripts.

 **I have experience with:**
-* SQL, Python (Django, Streamlit, Pandas, NumPy, Selenium)
+* SQL, Python (Django, Docker, FastAPI, Streamlit, Pandas, NumPy, Selenium)
-* Databases: MySQL
+* Databases: Postgresql
 * Version Control: Git and Github
 * Specialist in IdeaCaseware